-The test must be conducted on ductility samples with a groove in the form of a 'Charpy V', with dimensions as indicated at the end of this annexe.
+The test must be conducted on ductility samples with a groove in the form of a 'Charpy V', with dimensions as indicated at the end of this Appendix (Table VIII).

 The results must conform to the reference standards.

 5. Characteristics of the finished product